gauravsc/grant-search-app/README.md

-This is the prototype of the grant search app.
+This repository consists of the source code for prototype of the Grant Search Application (GSApp).
+The code is built using Python3 programming languages and is based on deep learning models built built using PyTorch.
+It uses MongoDB as the database management system for storing the raw, pre-processed and post-processed text, describing clinical biomedical trials/experiments/studies.